Henry Fonda for President: Reception and legacy

 The film was widely and very positively reviewed in the English-language world as well as in Germany and Austria.
 Critics in other countries were equally impressed by the film, especially in the Spanish-language world, but also in Italy, Portugal, the Netherlands, Russia, and Slovenia, where the cultural critic Marcel Štefančič called it "the film of the year".

 In the annual Critic's Poll conducted by the British magazine Sight & Sound, Henry Fonda for President was voted among the Best Films of 2024.
 In the international year-end poll of Con los ojos abiertos in Argentina it was ranked No. 1 among the First Films of the Year and No. 7 among the Films of the Year.

+In the US magazine Film Comment, Henry Fonda for President is rated No. 16 in their poll Best Films of 2025.

 J. Hoberman in Artforum calls the film "a masterpiece of applied cinephilia (...)
 Fonda as landmark: Learned but never pedantic, Horwath finds him at strategic junctures in the American past, provides a Tocquevillian tour of historic sites, and links Fonda's biography to his movies."

 Glen Kenny concurs in his 'Critic's Pick' for The New York Times: "These connections have plentiful entertainment value, but Horwath knows they signify more than just trivia: Their threads make up the fabric of American culture, such as it is."

 A.S.
 Hamrah proposes in Screen Slate that the film "is at least three things: a study of Fonda's career, a social history of his films as they relate to developments in American history from the 18th century to the present, and a clear-eyed, coast-to-coast travelogue by a European, in the tradition of Alexis de Tocqueville and Jean Baudrillard.
 It succeeds in all three, its three-hour running time breezing by in rich detail that combines scenes from real landscapes and towns in which Fonda's films took place, with excursions into Omaha, where he grew up."